Tutorial

 handler.authorizer = authorizer

-# requires SSL for both control and data channel
+# optionally require SSL for both control and data channel

 #handler.tls_control_required = True